 Fig latex mixed with sodium bicarbonate (baking soda) can be given orally to treat intestinal worms in humans.
 The latex contains the enzyme Ficin, which has a protein-dissolving action that kills some species of worm.
 The dried fruit contain high levels of Vitamin K, as well as Calcium.

 Although naturally adapted to climates with cold winters, fig trees do not have a requirement for chilling to break dormancy like apple and pear trees do.
 However, the fruit are highly susceptible to fungal disease brought on by hot, humid tropical conditions, particularly in the spring and summer when the tree flowers and fruits.

-It produces fair to good quality fruit in sub-humid to moderately humid subtropical and tropical mid- to high-elevation climates, generally areas with annual lows of 10 to 19 °C, annual highs of 22 to 34 °C, annual rainfall of 700 to 1400 mm and a dry season of 8 months or less.
+It produces fair to good quality fruit in sub-humid to moderately humid subtropical and tropical mid- to high-elevation climates, generally areas with annual lows of 10 to 19 °C, annual highs of 20 to 34 °C, annual rainfall of 700 to 1400 mm and a dry season of 2 to 8 months.

 Figs can also be produced in hot, arid areas with annual rainfall of less than 700 mm if irrigated, as well as in areas with annual rainfall above 1400 mm if the rains fall in autumn to winter and the spring to summer period is relatively dry, such as occurs in the Hawaiian islands.
 However, spring to summer rainfall is more often the norm in subtropical and tropical areas.